manuelkoso/red-black-tree/README.md

 exam.

 From [ 1 ], a red-black tree is a binary tree that satisfies the following red-black properties:
-1. Every get_node is either red or black.
+1. Every node is either red or black.
 2. The root is black.
 3. Every leaf ( NIL) is black.
-4. If a get_node is red, then both its children are black.
+4. If a node is red, then both its children are black.
-5. For each get_node, all simple paths from the get_node to descendant leaves contain the same number of black nodes.
+5. For each node, all simple paths from the node to descendant leaves contain the same number of black nodes.

 ## Project structure